 A general introductory survey of Hawaiian religious teaching and practice from ancient times to the present.
 (DH)

-Prerequisite: ENG 22 with a grade of C or better or equivalent or consent of instructor.
+Prerequisite: ENG 22 or ENG 24 with a grade of C or better or equivalent or consent of instructor.

 REL 207 Understanding Buddhism (3)